outstand/docker-compose-buildkite-plugin/README.md

 ### `verbose` (optional)

-Sets `docker-compose` to run with `--verbose`
+Sets `docker compose` to run with `--verbose`

 The default is `false`.

 ### `rm` (optional, run only)

 If set to true, docker compose will remove the primary container after run.
-Equivalent to `--rm` in docker-compose.
+Equivalent to `--rm` in docker compose.

 The default is `true`.

 ### `entrypoint` (optional, run only)

-Sets the `--entrypoint` argument when running `docker-compose`.
+Sets the `--entrypoint` argument when running `docker compose`.

 ### `upload-container-logs` (optional, run only)